Fliplet/fliplet-cli/docs/UI-guidelines-interface.md

 ![Tabs](assets/img/ui-interface/tabs.png)

-If you need to categorise your component's settings then you should use our tabbed system.
+If you need to categorize your component's settings then you should use our tabbed system.
 Again, we use Bootstrap's tabbed system and we style it to look like we want it.

 Here is a quick example of the markup: